Business is math.

 - Meeting scheduling: Allows creating scheduling links to book a timeslot on your calendar.

 - Live chat and chatbots to connect with website visitors in real-time.

 Freshsales comes with built-in lead management features, where leads are automatically captured and enriched in the CRM database.
 It allows users to track lead activities, qualify them with AI-powered contact scoring, segment leads, and nurture them.
-Some of its notable features include:

 - AI-powered lead scoring model for lead qualification.
 It uses historic data to automatically rank leads.